 b.
 A food service establishment that offers a children’s meal shall make the default beverage one of the following:

-1. Water, sparkling water or flavored water, with no added sugars, caloric sweeteners or non-nutritive sweeteners;
+1. Water, sparkling water or flavored water, with no added natural or artificial sweeteners;

-3. One hundred percent juice, or fruit juice combined with water or carbonated water, with no added sugars, caloric sweeteners or non-nutritive sweeteners, in a serving size of no more than eight ounces.
+3. One hundred percent fruit or vegetable juice, or fruit or vegetable juice combined with water or carbonated water, or fruit and vegetable juice combined with water or carbonated water, with no added natural or artificial sweeteners, in a serving size of eight ounces or less.

 c.
 Nothing in this section prohibits a food service establishment from offering upon request a beverage other than the default beverage offered with a children’s meal.